 If you buy individual insurance through a marketplace, you’re paying for your premiums with “after-tax” dollars, just like you would for any other good or service.
 You may not receive the tax savings you would from an employer-based plan if you aren’t eligible for the subsidies we discussed earlier.

-Here’s an example of how this works.
+Here’s an example of how this may work.
 Let’s say your paycheck is $1,000 and your health insurance premium is $200.

-A licensed HealthMarkets agent can help you sort everything out and find the right plan for you.
+HealthMarkets can help you sort out how to shop for insurance and find the right health plan for your needs.